Abhishek-Kaudare/Kubernetes-Notes/5-PodDesign/README.md

 An entire Pod can also fail, for a number of reasons, such as when the pod is kicked off by the node (node is upgraded, rebooted, deleted, etc.), or if a container of the Pod fails and the `.spec.template.spec.restartPolicy = "Never"`.
 When a Pod fails, then the Job controller starts a new Pod.
 This means that your application needs to handle the case when it is restarted in a new pod.
 In particular, it needs to handle temporary files, locks, incomplete output and the like caused by previous runs.

+> **Note:**
+>
-Note that even if you specify `.spec.parallelism = 1` and `.spec.completions = 1` and `.spec.template.spec.restartPolicy = "Never"`, the same program may sometimes be started twice.
+> Even if you specify `.spec.parallelism = 1` and `.spec.completions = 1` and `.spec.template.spec.restartPolicy = "Never"`, the same program may sometimes be started twice.
+>

-If you do specify `.spec.parallelism` and `.spec.completions` both greater than 1, then there may be multiple pods running at once.
+> If you do specify `.spec.parallelism` and `.spec.completions` both greater than 1, then there may be multiple pods running at once.
 Therefore, your pods must also be tolerant of concurrency.

 ### **Pod backoff failure policy**

 There are situations where you want to fail a Job after some amount of retries due to a logical error in configuration etc. To do so, set `.spec.backoffLimit` to specify the number of retries before considering a Job as failed. **_The back-off limit is set by default to 6_**.
 Failed Pods associated with the Job are recreated by the Job controller with an exponential back-off delay (10s, 20s, 40s ...) capped at six minutes.
 The back-off count is reset when a Job's Pod is deleted or successful without any other Pods for the Job failing around that time.

+The number of retries is calculated in two ways:

+- The number of Pods with `.status.phase = "Failed"`.
+- When using `restartPolicy = "OnFailure"`, the number of retries in all the containers of Pods with `.status.phase` equal to `Pending` or `Running`.
+If either of the calculations reaches the .spec.backoffLimit, the Job is considered failed.

 > **Note:**
 >